Man arrested after injuring 10 with knife on Tokyo train - NewsBreak

 The Japanese capital is currently hosting the Olympics, which end Sunday.
 The site of the stabbing spree was about 15 kilometers (9 miles) away from the main National Stadium.

-The man dropped his knife after the handle broke and fled, and later walked into a convenience store and identified himself as the suspect on the news, and said he was tired of running away, according to Japanese media.
+NHK said the suspect left his knife behind as he fled, and later walked into a convenience store and identified himself as the suspect on the news, and said he was tired of running away.
 The store manager called police after seeing bloodstains on the man’s shirt.

 A witness at a nearby station where the train stopped said passengers were rushing out of the carriages, shouting that there was a stabbing and asking for first aid.
 Another witness told NHK that he saw passengers smeared with blood come out of the train, as an announcer asked for doctors and for passengers carrying towels.